terrasync/main/README.md

 # Terrasync Airports
 This project is fuelled by http://groundweb.azurewebsites.net/.
-It is tested via https://travis-ci.org/terrasync/main.
+A semi regular test result can be found at https://terrasync.github.io/main/.